-Palma de Mallorca is a playground for photographers with many interesting locations for a relatively small city.
-When you begin to spend time in Palma you cannot fail to stumble across many interesting locations in this relatively small city of 500,000 inhabitants.
-Last week we saw the impressive bull ring which is no longer used for bull fighting.
-It was built in the 1920’s but has the appearance of the Roman colosiums.
-This week we found Son Valentin which is a quite magnificent graveyard in the north of the city.
+For a small city, Palma de Mallorca is a playground for photographers, with many interesting locations.
+When you begin to spend time in Palma you cannot fail to stumble across interesting locations in a city of only 300,000 inhabitants.
+Last week we saw the impressive bull ring which is no longer used for fighting.
+It was built in the 1920’s but has the appearance of a Roman amphitheatre.
+This week we found Son Valentin.

+Son Valentin is a magnificent cemetery in the north of the city.
 We put together a personal shoot here.
 You can gain access to the catacombs below the level of the main cemetery.
 An intensely atmospheric environment which is well worth a visit.
 It can still be considered taboo to photograph environments like this in England, but here on the island of Mallorca, the cemetery has been and continues to be photographed.
 A visit here is highly recommended as part of a cultural tour of the island.